GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     8. Wait a few minutes for the copying process to complete.

-2. Verify the integrity of the “SETUP 1 BOOT” USB drive to prove the absence of errors or malware infection.
+2. Verify the integrity of the “SETUP 1 BOOT” USB drive to prove the absence of errors or malware infection:
     1. On the desktop, right-click the USB drive icon corresponding to the "SETUP 1 BOOT" USB drive, and select "Eject" from the pop-up menu.
     2. Remove the USB drive from the USB slot and immediately re-insert it.